Edoumou/rareporn-application/README.md

 npx truffle unbox react
 ```

 Since infura is used to access the Blockchain, one needs to provide the infura API key and the account mnemonic in the configuration file.
-An _.env_ file is used to store both the key and the mnemonic, this file must be saved in **client/src/** directory
+An _.env_ file is used to store both the key and the mnemonic, this file must be saved in **client/src/** directory, for the mnemonic, Ganache [[https://www.trufflesuite.com/ganache]](3) is used through Metamaskb [[https://metamask.io/]](4).

 ```javascript
 REACT_APP_RINKEBY_KEY = "INFURA KEY";